willipwk/willipwk.github.io/content/authors/admin/_index.md

 ## About Me

-Weikun Peng is a first-year PhD student at Simon Fraser University, advised by Prof. Manolis Savva.
-He received Master degree at National University of Singapore, where he spent wonderful two years working on robotic manipulation with Prof. Lin Shao.
+Weikun Peng is a first-year PhD student at Simon Fraser University, advised by [Prof. Manolis Savva](https://msavva.github.io/).
+He received Master degree at National University of Singapore, where he spent wonderful two years working on robotic manipulation with [Prof. Lin Shao](https://linsats.github.io/).
 He received Bachelor degree at Beihang University.
 His research interests are computer graphics and robotics.
 Recently, he is curious about modeling the functionality of objects from ego-centric videos.

+Outside of research, he enjoys cooking and reading.
+His favorite novelist is Stefan Zweig.